 First-year students: learn what it’s like to be an Appalachian student – both in and outside of the classroom!
 The two-hour campus visit includes information about the admissions process and a walking tour of campus.

-Register for a spring 2017 campus visit.
+Register for a campus visit!

-Bring as many guests as you'd like!
 Due to space limitations, we may not be able to accommodate all guests for our 15-minute information session.
 All guests are welcome on the walking tour.

 This two-hour visit includes a presentation with representatives from the offices of Admissions and Transfer Services, and a walking tour of the campus led by a student ambassador and transfer mentor.
 Learn what it's like to be an Appalachian transfer student – both in and outside of the classroom.

-Register for a spring 2017 transfer track visit.
+Register for a transfer track visit!